 A big benefit of the Amex trifecta is the ability to combine all your rewards points into a single account.
 Once you figure out the optimal card for each purchase you make, all of your rewards pool together, making American Express Membership Rewards points redemptions simple.

 The combination of cards within the Amex trifecta is especially excellent for frequent travelers who can take advantage of perks like airport lounge access and annual airline credits.
 Here’s a basic rundown of each card’s earning structure, welcome bonus and important benefits:

 - Earn 4X points on dining worldwide and up to $25,000 spent at U.S. supermarkets each year then 1X, 3X points on flights booked with airlines or on AmexTravel.com and 1X points on other purchases

-- Earn 35,000 Membership Rewards points when you spend $4,000 on eligible purchases on your card within three months of account opening
+- Earn 60,000 Membership Rewards® points after you spend $4,000 on eligible purchases with your new card within the first 6 months.

 - $250 annual fee

 - Up to $120 in dining credits and a up to $100 airline fee credit with a select airline

 - Terms Apply